 Hours of Service Rules

-Based in Jacksonville, Florida, Florida Truck Accident Attorney David Wolf has been represented individuals against insurance companies, big businesses, and trucking companies for over 30 years.
+Based in Jacksonville, Florida truck accident attorney David Wolf has represented individuals against insurance companies, big businesses, and trucking companies for over 30 years.
 David Wolf firmly believes in Giving a Voice to Injury Victims and Their Families.
 He is the author of 12 books including the book titled - Big Trucks - Big Problems - When a Truck Driver Wrecks Your Day and Life - Legal Rights of the Injury Victim and Family.
 This book has chapters on Florida Truck Driving - Rules of the Road, Safety, Negligence, and Crashes, Medical Treatment and Follow Up, and other topics.
 You can read more about this book which is available for free at Big Trucks - Big Problems.

 There are also weekly limitations or limits for Hours of Service which include the limit of 60 hours of service in 7 consecutive days and 70 hours of service in 8 consecutive days.
 There are a number of other regulations as well.